- What is dehydration?

 When your child has a dry mouth, is lethargic and refuses to do anything, has a high body temperature or complains of severe abdominal pain, consult your doctor immediately.
 Also, when you are unsure about the level of dehydration in the child, visit the doctor.

 Diagnosis And Assessment Of Dehydration In Children

 The doctor will perform a physical examination, along with a few mental tests to check for signs like disorientation, fever, lack of sweat, blood pressure, heart rate and elasticity of the skin.

 A few blood tests may also be performed to check for any infections, and the levels of sodium, potassium and other electrolytes in the body.
 The color of the urine is the best indicator of dehydration or lack of it.
 So, a urinalysis could also be recommended to assess the level of dehydration in your child.

 The only way to treat dehydration in children or adults is to replenish the lost fluids in the body.

-- The doctor would most likely recommend oral re-hydration by increasing the intake of fluids.
-The doctor may also recommend small doses of water mixed with electrolyte powder to increase the fluid content and improve fluid retention.
+- The doctor would most likely recommend oral rehydration, like ORS or electrolytes.
+They may tell you to give small doses of water mixed with electrolyte powder to increase the fluid content and improve fluid retention.

-- The dehydrated child may be given medication for any underlying medical conditions such as bacterial or viral infections that have caused the dehydration.
-The child may also be required to stay in the hospital for observation and treatment of these infections.
+- The child may be given medication for any underlying medical conditions such as bacterial or viral infections that have caused the dehydration.
+They may have to stay in the hospital for observation and treatment of these infections.

-Having a proper nursing care plan is important to ensure that children remain healthy and properly hydrated after the treatment as well.
+A proper nursing care plan is important to keep the child healthy and hydrated after the treatment as well.

 Home Remedies For Dehydration